Frozenfire92/asciiFarm/portfolio/index.md

 # October 2013
 - Entry for Halifax Game Jam 2013
-  - For my first Hackathon I created a simple game using Unity3D called Porter.
+  - For my first hackathon I created a simple game using Unity3D called Porter.